microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 - _Component States_
   - Overflowed state: When there are more Avatars than the `maxAvatars`, an overflow indicator will be rendered that can be clicked to look at the rest of the avatars.
-    - `Pie` layout: There's no overflowed state and no overflow indicator.
-By default if the AvatarGroup is clicked, a popover with the avats is rendered.
+    - `Pie` layout: since `maxAvatars` is ignored, the overflow indicator will be rendered strictly when there's more than three avatars.
 - _Interaction_
-  - _Keyboard_: Overflow indicator is the only focusable element.
+  - _Keyboard_: Overflow indicator can be intereacted with the keyboard and when enter is pressed a popover that traps focus will be rendered.
   - _Cursor_ and _Touch_: When overflow indicator is clicked, the popover is displayed with the avatars that overflow.
+When the overflow indicator is hovered, a tooltip will read the number of people overflowed (`{value} more people` by default).
-  - _Screen readers_
+  - _Screen readers_:
+    - `Avatar`: logic is handled by `Avatar` component.
+    - `AvatarGroup`:
+      - When a label is used alongside `AvatarGroup` and focused, all Avatars are read.
+If the overflow indicator is rendered, the popover localized text is read.
+      - Avatars can be focused and the name will be read .
+To get to the overflowed avatars, the Popover must be triggered and will get focus letting the user traverse through the overflowed Avatars.

 ## Accessibility